jimkk/Snookey2/README.md

 ## Installation
 There's 2 ways to install Snookey2:
-Method 1 (Recommended) - Do pip install snookey2
+Method 1 (Recommended) - Install Python and do pip install snookey2 (follow the guide below!)
 Method 2 (Not really recommended unless you want the code for it) - Go to the Github page and download the .py file there!

 ## Using Snookey2